Skip to content

 though they will not be implemented for TRIBES II, are worth

-exploring.
-These include: - Variable production of packets by the Stream manager.
+13. Variable production of packets by the Stream manager.
 Updates

 are currently produced at a constant rate dictated by the